yuwils/uq_degree_planner/README.md

 * Refactor code base to use less any types, improve CSS re-usage and add additional documentation comments

-* Fix bug with courses being taken in incorrect semeseters on mobile devices
+* Fix bug with courses being taken in incorrect semesters on mobile devices

+* Implement a testing framework for improved reliability

 ###